Chapter 2: Download & Setup

 - Increase the game's difficulty

-- Rearrange things to create an entirely new game
+- Rearrange levels to create an entirely new game

 This is accomplished by applying a patch (a.k.a. an IPS file) to a ROM.
 In the root of my FantasyAnime.com, I have a detailed patching tutorial explaining the process.
 I also recommend checking out RomHacking.net.
 That website contains the largest repository of ROM hacks on the Internet.